We've probably all been there: waking up and stumbling about like an extra on ‘The Walking Dead’.

 Allergies and smoking are also culprits

 If you're prone to allergies, your body would often release histamines to help fight the triggers.
 However, the same histamines can cause fluid build-up that leads to the swelling of tissues and circulation changes.
-This results in dark vessels under our eyes.
+This results in dark vessels under the eyes.

 Smoking doesn't do your dark eye circles any good because it accelerates ageing.
 Delicate tissue around the eyes of smokers breaks down faster!
 If you’re a smoker, remember this point the next time you light up.